 short rural feeder means a feeder, which is not a CBD feeder or an urban feeder, with total length less than 200 km.

+smart control node means an electronic control equipment which can have communication capabilities to interact with a central management system.

 small customer has the meaning given to it in the Energy Retail Code of Practice.

 small embedded generating unit means an embedded generating unit that is connected at a point of connection which, when aggregated with any other embedded generating units connected at that point of connection, have a power transfer capability of not more than 30kVA in total.